 The first step was to create a clear user flow, that would be comprehensive of happy path and unhappy path.
 The key challenge was not to focus on screens and controls, but the flow of the user, in, out and around their primary goal.

 After designing the flow, I concentrated on the key interactions, such as passenger info input and date selection.
 Finally I moved to wireframes and prototyping with Figma.

 I tested the prototype with a set of users and gained these key insights that led me to make some changes.

 All the feedback went into the final prototype where I tried to simplify the flow and make it even more obvious.
-It is not ground breaking, but that’s the good thing about it.
-It’s a utility app, you want it simple and predictable.
+I then worked to translate the prototype of the search result into a higher fidelity page that would be both fun and simple to read.